 - Not chew-proof

-Dogs that pull hard often need more than a single-point leash for effective training and control.
-A two-point leash can help distribute force and improve steering, making walks safer and more manageable.
+Dogs that pull strongly often need more than a single-point leash for effective redirection.
+A dual-point leash can distribute force and improve steering, making walks safer and more manageable.

-- Soft padded handles: Increases comfort for the handler during long walks
+- Soft padded handle: Increases comfort for the handler

-- Reflective stitching: Enhances safety during low-light outings
+- Reflective stitching: Enhances safety during night walks

-Compared to single-clip leashes, this model prioritizes training and control but requires a compatible harness (not included) and may be less convenient for quick walks.
+Compared to single-clip leashes, this model excels in training and control but requires a compatible harness for full functionality.
+It may be less convenient for quick, casual walks.

 - Requires compatible harness